lovingmage/lovingmage.github.io/_pages/about.md

 - [Trustworthy AI/ML systems](/projects/#ai)

 **I am looking for self-motivated students starting Fall 2023.
-If you're interested in any of the topics, please drop me an email with your CV.
-More details can be found [here](#).**
+If you're interested in any of the topics, please drop me an email with your CV.**